Ohren

 Kali-m.: white tongue and swollen glands.
 Often cracking noises on swallowing or blowing nose.

-Sil. = Puls + C.
+Sil.: = Puls + C.

-Apis/Levisticum D2/3 from WALA (also by prescription).
+Levisticum Radix D 3 is a specific remedy suggestion by R.S. and not generally used by homeopaths.
+I have found it to be a superb preparation for use in uncomplicated ear infections.
+It is available by prescription only from Weleda or in the preparation called Apis/Levisticum D2/3 from wa (also by prescription).
 Your physician can prescribe this for you.
-The child is given 1 – 7 drops (one drop per year of age) of the former, diluted in a teaspoon of water, or 2 - 5 globuli of the latter on the tongue, up to hourly while awake.
+The child is given 1 - 7 drops (one drop per year of age) of the former, diluted in a teaspoon of water, or 2 - 5 globuli of the latter on the tongue, up to hourly while awake.
 The amount is somewhat age dependent but 1 - 2 drops or globuli more or less than recommended should cause no problem.

 Other Therapies